ahounsel/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a Ph.D. student in the Computer Science department at Princeton University.
-My advisor is <a href="https://people.cs.uchicago.edu/~feamster/">Nick Feamster</a>.
-Generally speaking, I'm interested in Internet measurements, privacy, and censorship.
+bio: Austin Hounsel is a Ph.D. student in the Computer Science department at Princeton University.
+He is advised by <a href="https://people.cs.uchicago.edu/~feamster/">Nick Feamster</a>.
+Generally speaking, he is interested in Internet measurements, privacy, and censorship.

 interests:
 # - Artificial Intelligence